enso-org/enso/doc/haskell-style-guide.md

 | **Name** | [`UnboxedSums`](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html#extension-UnboxedSums) |
 | **Flag** | `-XUnboxedSums`                                                                                                          |

+Enables the syntax for writing anonymous, unboxed sum types.
+These can be very useful for writing performance critical code, as they can be used as a standard anonymous sum type, including in pattern matching and at the type level.

 #### UnboxedTuples

 |          |                                                                                                                              |
 |:---------|:-----------------------------------------------------------------------------------------------------------------------------|
 | **Name** | [`UnboxedTuples`](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html#extension-UnboxedTuples) |
 | **Flag** | `-XUnboxedTuples`                                                                                                            |

+This extension enables the syntax and use of unboxed tuples.
+This can be thought of as a dual to the above `-XunboxedSums` as it allows for the declaration and manipulation of unboxed product types.

 ### Allowed With Care
 If you make use of any of these extensions in your code, you should accompany